-Donald Trump To Meet The Pope in Rome
+Donald Trump To Meet the Pope in Rome

 Donald Trump will return to Italy on Friday to participate in G7 meetings there.

-The U.S. president’s Italian trip comes just days after his predecessor Barack Obama visited Milan.
-On May 8 he met with Italy’s former Prime Minister Matteo Renzi and had a private viewing of Leonardo da Vinci’s “The Last Supper.”
+The U.S. president’s Italian trip comes just days after his predecessor, Barack Obama, visited Milan.
+On May 8 Obama met with Italy’s former Prime Minister Matteo Renzi and had a private viewing of Leonardo da Vinci’s “The Last Supper.”
 That day, an exclusive dinner organized by the Obama Foundation was hosted at the ISPI, the institute of international political studies.